Chart Color Schemes

 Agnes Water has strong levels of nearby infrastructure activity, ranking in the top 30% nationally

 Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified two projects likely to impact the area: Discovery Drive Residential Development (Lot 2 Captain Cook Drive) and Laguna Agnes Water.
+AreaSearch has identified two projects that may impact the area: Discovery Drive Residential Development (Lot 2 Captain Cook Drive) and Laguna Agnes Water.
 Other notable projects include Port Of Gladstone Land And Sea Access Upgrade and Queensland Central REZ.
-The following list details those most relevant.
+The following details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.